Post-Baccalaureate Certificate in Clinical Chemistry for Medical Laboratory Science

 - Applicants with clinical laboratory experience may be eligible to waive individual clinical practicum requirements

-You will complete the Post-Baccalaureate Certificate in Clinical Chemistry for Medical Laboratory Science ready to:
+When you will complete the Post-Baccalaureate Certificate in Clinical Chemistry for Medical Laboratory Science you will be ready to:

 - Apply principles of traditional and molecular laboratory procedures to perform diagnostic analyses